| |

 current members, a fact in which the OGCA is duly proud.

-OGCA is proud of rising to the challenge of rallying behind
+OGCA is also proud of rising to the challenge of rallying behind

 pro-freedom candidates. |

-In the 2004 election, the OGCA Political Action Committee placed
+In recent elections, the OGCA Political Action Committee

 voting record of the candidates.
 The PAC fund has successfully